Dec 9, 2009

 Sep 6, 2009

-I've been enjoying lots, building a roof for the washing dishes station... something I'd like to be done almost a year ago...Tim and his group came from Scotland to build the floor and we were supposed to finish it...but it never happened till now :-)
+I've been enjoying building a roof for the washing dishes station... something I wanted to do almost a year ago, but that´s how things go here...slow and steady...Tim and his group came from Scotland to build the floor and we were supposed to finish it...but it never happened until now,

-Not going far from our main center of activity, I really wanna work on the basics : the kitchen, the bath-house, compost toilet and prayer shelter...
+I want to start at the main center of activity, and I really want to work on the basics : the kitchen, the bath-house, compost toilet and the prayer shelter...

-Then the wood structure that needed to be strong to hold the roof...
-I used some eucalyptus and Mimosa that we had already dried and was the straightest I found...
+Then I made the wood structure that needed to be strong to hold the roof...
+I used some eucalyptus and Mimosa that was already dried and was the straightest I found...

-The rest, as I needed flat wood, I used some nice pine boards and beams that a guy left here...he made a "5 star" floor under an almost rotting yurt...what happened was that the guy left, the yurt end up rotting and almost falling apart, till the guys who stayed here last winter nicely took it away and piled the wood to prevent more damage...
-But still, it was a bit left under the rain and sun, so I thought the best would be to use it... (not everything that people leave behind is useless :-)...)
+I needed flat wood, so I used some nice pine boards and beams that David left here...he made a "5 star" floor under an almost rotting yurt...what happened was that David left, the yurt end up rotting and almost falling apart, until others who stayed here last winter nicely took it away and piled the wood to prevent more damage from the rain...

-I took the nails away, chose the best ones, carry them down,
+I took all the nails away, chose the best ones, carry them down,

 measured them and

-The hardest work was done... now the fun to lay board by board...
+The hardest work was done, preparing the materials... now the fun part began... laying board by board...

 I haven't finished and I'm taking a day off today...

-On monday I'll have to buy some straight thin boards (must have a name in english) to support the clay tiles...
+On monday I'll have to buy some battens ("ripas" in portuguese) to support the clay tiles...

 Aug 28, 2009